 - Make it gluten-free: choose “gluten-free” oats for this dish to omit unnecessary gluten.

 - Choose your salt wisely!
-This may seem like a small change, but using a salt such as Himalayan Pink Salt has added benefits such as it increases hydration, helps with electrolyte balance, prevents muscle cramping, and helps lower blood pressure.
+This may seem like a small change, but using a salt such as Himalayan Pink Salt has added benefits such as increased hydration, helps with electrolyte balance, prevents muscle cramping, and helps lower blood pressure.

 - Swap the butter: the cold butter can also be swapped out for ghee in the oat crisp for an extra crumbly topping.